MelihY9151/github-tutorial/README.md

 ---
 ## Initial Setup

+#### Making a github
+ 1. Go to github.com
+ 2. Click the the green button that _says singn up for github_
+ 3. Fill in the nesesary info ie a _username, email and, password_ _(Hstat student your school email whitout everything after the @)_
+ 4. Select a plan _(HSTAT students pick free)_
+ 5. Skip the Welcome to github page if you would like
+ 6. Verify the email

 #### Setting up **User Info**
  1. In the command line type `git config --global user.email "you@example.com"`
     - Replace `"you@example.com"` whit your own email.